SIM Subject Interface Module

 RHD2000 series amplifier boards and SPI interface cables are available from Intan Technologies.
 They are also used in TDT's ZD and OD Intan-based Digitizing headstages.

 The specifications below are dependent on the amplifier board.
 See Intan RHD2000 series website for latest, full performance specifications.

-SIM NeuroDigitizers have up to eight 26-pin headstage connectors (analog) or up to four 12-pin Omnetics nano connectors (digital) on the back of the unit.
+The SIM Subject Interface has up to eight 26-pin headstage connectors (analog) or up to four 12-pin Omnetics nano connectors (digital) on the back of the unit.
 The connectors are labeled alphabetically from bottom to top.
 Each connector carries signal for one bank of channels with ground and reference.
 The corresponding channel numbers depend on 1) the reference mode configurations or number of channels in a connected digital amplifier board and 2) the position of the bank in a logical amplifier.

 For simplicity sake, the diagrams below assume channels for that connector begin with channel 1.
 For example, A1 - A16 represent the 16 channels coming from the connected headstage.
-The user must increment the channel numbers by 16 (or 8) according to the mode and position of the connector.
+The user must increment the channel numbers by 16 (or 8 if in Differential mode) according to the mode and position of the connector.
 So, for the connector labeled 'A', A1 is channel 1 while on the connector labeled 'B', A1 may be channel 17.

 Local, None or Shared Reference Mode